bhattaraiprayag/LLM-Pruning-And-Fairness/README.md

 ## Pruning

 ### Overview
 In our project, we focus on exploring the impact of various pruning techniques on the biasness of RoBERTa-base.
 Pruning, a method to reduce model size and computational load, involves selectively removing parameters (weights), or neurons, from the neural network.
-We have implemented and experimented with different types of pruning strategies, starting with magnitude-based methods.
+We have implemented and experimented with different types of pruning strategies, starting with magnitude-based methods and structure Pruning.

+### Structure Pruning:
+Structural pruning is a technique for compressing neural networks by removing entire groups of parameters, or filters, based on their structural relationships.
+**Importance Pruning** A technique for compressing neural networks by removing parameters based on their importance scores.
+Importance scores are measures of how important each parameter is to the overall performance of the network.
 ### Magnitude Pruning:
 Magnitude pruning is a method for reducing the size and complexity of an LLM/neural networks by selectively removing parameters (weights) based on their magnitudes.
 Our **MagnitudePrunerOneShot** class, defined in *magnitude_pruner.py*, is central to our pruning strategy.
 This class offers three distinct methods of magnitude-based pruning:
 - **L1-Unstructured**: This global pruning strategy removes weights across the entire network based on their L1-norm magnitude.
 Can be used with *--pruning_method l1-unstructured*.